agersant/polaris/README.md

 #### Dynamic DNS

-You can access your Polaris installationfrom anywhere via your computer's public IP address, but there are two problems with that:
+You can access your Polaris installation from anywhere via your computer's public IP address, but there are two problems with that:
 - IP addresses are difficult to remember
 - Most ISP don't give you a fixed IP address

-A solution to this problem is to set up Dynamic DNS, so that your installation can always be reached at a fixed URL.
+A solution to these problems is to set up Dynamic DNS, so that your installation can always be reached at a fixed URL.

 The steps below will walk you through setting up YDNS and Polaris to give your installation a fixed URL.
 If you have another solution in mind, or prefer using another Dynamic DNS service, skip to the next section.